javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/modules.md

 ```

 :::note
-Origin is computed per import, so the same package can be `external` in one place and `local` in another if your settings classify it differently.
+The plugin computes `origin` for each import from how that import resolves and from your settings, not from the package name alone.
 The defaults above are configurable — see [How settings influence origin](#how-settings-influence-origin).
 :::

 ### Monorepo workspace imports